liampc/100-days-of-code/log.md

 Progress: read book  and watch videos about objects oriented programming

 Thougths: Today is sunday, I normally don't do anything related to programming during sundays but since I commited to the challenge I just read a book and watch videos about object oriented programming.
 Tomorrow will be more productive for sure.

+## Day 18 : 8 June 2020

+Progress: do Exercises in FCC about object oriented programming

+Thoughts : Still quite confused about creating / handling objects.
+Decided to do the Object oriented exercises in FCC.
+So far, I understood the concepts but having difficulties applying it in a project.